ramennaut/ramennaut.github.io/pages/now.md

 - **Studying.** I'm on my final year of undergraduate studies, pursuing a [humanities-focused program](https://www.ateneo.edu/soh/is/academics/ab-is), majoring in socio-anthropology and computer science, and with a minor in humanitarian action.
 - **Writing.** My senior thesis is on mapping the urban food deserts in Metro Manila.
 My food hyperfixation led me to a rabbithole and here I am.
-- **Learning.** I'm auditing a few units at [CU Boulder](https://www.colorado.edu/).
-I'm also relearning AI/ML and recently joined [Whitebox Research's](https://www.facebook.com/WhiteBoxResearch) AI safety reading group.
+- **Learning.** I'm relearning AI/ML and recently joined [Whitebox Research's](https://www.facebook.com/WhiteBoxResearch) AI safety reading group.
-- **Organizing.** I'm organizing a Condor Camp iteration in Southeast Asia along with a few cool people.
+- **Field-building.** I'm organizing a Condor Camp iteration in Southeast Asia along with a few cool people.
 I'll maybe post an update on it soon.
 - **Working.** I still work part-time at my uni's startup incubator.

 ## What I'm obsessed about